İbrahim Kutluay

-İbrahim Kutluay (born 7 January 1974) is a former Turkish professional basketball player who has been a manager and pundit since his retirement.
+İbrahim Kutluay (born 7 December 1974) is a former Turkish professional basketball player who has been a manager and pundit since his retirement.
 He played the shooting guard position, and in his prime, was one of the most prolific 3-point shooters worldwide.
 He scored a record 50 points at the 1996 FIBA Europe Under-20 Championship against Italy, and also 41 points in a EuroLeague game against Cibona Zagreb during the 1998–99 season.
 He was the first Turkish basketball player to win the EuroLeague championship, winning the 2002 EuroLeague Final Four with the Greek club Panathinaikos.
 Kutluay was the fourth Turk to play in the NBA.
 He is described as a 'stellar basketball player' whose 'legacy goes beyond his shooting skills, leadership, and incredible talent'.
 In addition to his professional career, he has also attracted interest as a high society figure due to his fame, wealth and personal life which has continuously been subjected to media scrutiny.

 Professional club career

 Fenerbahçe: 1992–1999

-Ibrahim Kutluay is a product of the Fenerbahçe.
-Initially set on becoming a football player, at the age of 13, he made a switch to basketball under the influence of his coaches and family, as it was evident that his growing height, physical attributes and skills would make him naturally disposed to succeed as a basketeer.
+Ibrahim Kutluay is a product of Fenerbahçe.
+Initially set on becoming a football player, at the age of 13, he made a switch to basketball under the influence of his coaches and family, as it was evident that his growing height, physical attributes and skills would make him naturally disposed to succeed as a basketball player.
 He progressed through each single stage of the youth sector, and in 1992 was introduced to the A (principal) team of Fenerbahçe by Çetin Yılmaz.
 In the 1994–1995 season, he made a breakthrough under Murat Didin and established himself as the best scorer of the team.
 He was the FIBA EuroLeague Top Scorer of the 1998–99 season, with an average of 21.4 points per game.